-Almost on cue, her face contorted into defiance.
+Caught, her face contorted into defiance.
 "Oh, come on!
-I didn't chip your fragile little horn, did I?"
+I didn't chip your fragile little horns, did I?"

 And like that, her attitude had done a 180.
-He had to admire the gall she had to mouth off to a higher demon.
+He had to admire the gall she had to mouth off to an obviously higher ranked demon.
 But admiration was placed to the side as he addressed her.
 "I have an assignment for you on Earth.
 It's simple enough for a demon of your caliber."

 She scoffed in response.
 "Making fun of me now?"

-"Complete this mission, and you may just be promoted to the next tier."
+"Complete this mission, and you may just be promoted to the next rank."

 "You just need to fetch some cursed objects that idiot Lucien lost.
 Nothing complicated, I assure you."

-"Ugh, a clean up mission?"
+"Ugh, a cleanup mission?"
 Her spark of excitement had quickly been extinguished.
-"That moron's lost enough stuff to fill a landfill, seriously!"
+"Not exactly what I was imagining when you said you had a mission.
+Can’t you clean up your own grunt’s messes?"
 She clicked her tongue when Dian shot her a warning glance.
 "What?
-It's true!"
+Am I wrong?"

 He ignored her and continued, "I'm sure you're aware of the Seven Cursed Artifacts, correct?"

-But she had to do.
+But she would have to do.
 He just hoped that he didn't make the wrong decision in his haste.

 Please log in to leave a comment.